hydra2s/vulkan.node.js/README.md

 - [ ] Support for `{$: 0n}` handles (alike NVK)
 - [ ] Add native pointers, BigInt and typed arrays for GLFW
 - [ ] Better indexed operations (such address, etc.)
+- [ ] Planned support for glMatrix fully
+- [ ] Planned support for WebAssembly bindings and memory

 ## Projects